Blockost/aws-connect-cli/README.md

 ## Overview

 `aws-connect` is an executable for Linux systems relying on AWS CLI that provides a user-friendly, prompt-based interface to connect to AWS EC2 instances securely.
-Its goal is to eliminate user-managed (and often unsecured) SSH keys and IP-whitelisting done via EC2 Security Groups 🔒.
+Its goal is to eliminate user-managed (and often unsecured) SSH keys, IP-whitelisting and VPC ports opening done via EC2 Security Groups 🔒.

+### Capabilities

+With `aws-connect`, you can securely:
+- Connect to remote EC2 instances
+- Establish ssh tunnel (port forwarding) between your local machine and remote EC2 instances
+- Copy file between your local machine and remote EC2 instances

+All of these actions are performed via AWS CLI and Session Manager using an existing AWS profile.
+All security concerns are handled by AWS VPC infrastructure and your mind is at peace 🧘🌼

 ## Prerequisites